Skip to content

 Permit requirements will vary by state, but most regions require a permit to:

-• Installing new plumbing systems for new constructions or additions to existing buildings
+• Install new plumbing systems for new constructions or add to existing buildings

-• Upgrades to the piping on an existing plumbing setup
+• Upgrade the piping on an existing plumbing setup

-• Moving plumbing elements, including pipes, fittings, and drains
+• Move plumbing elements, including pipes, fittings, and drains

-• Emergency repairs that require fixing pipes of at least five feet in length
+• Make emergency repairs that require fixing pipes of at least five feet in length

 Average pricing for plumbing services

-Here are the average price ranges for common plumbing services:
+Here’s a plumbing price list with average ranges for common plumbing services:

 How to create a plumbing estimate